For North Carolina Native, Deploying After Helene Was Personal

+As her second deployment to hurricane-ravaged central North Carolina nears its end, Rachel Siefers reflected on why she chose to support the mission.
+For her this mission is personal, North Carolina is home.
+A program analyst with USACE’s Wilmington District, Siefers is supporting the agency’s Hurricane Helene emergency response mission.

+Hurricane Helene struck North Carolina in September 2024, wind gusts over 92 mph in some area.
+According to the National Hurricane Center, Hurricane Helene is the most devastating natural disaster in western North Carolina’s history.
+In Buncombe County, where Siefers is working in the Recovery Field Office, NHC says flash and river flooding along with mudslides were directly responsible for at least 37 deaths.

-Rachel Siefers right, is on her second deployment supporting the Hurricane Helene emergency response mission.
-Siefers, a North Carolina native said, "The storm effected my home state and home district, so I wanted to provide support in any way I could. "
+“The storm effected my home state and home district, so I wanted to provide support in any way I could.
+During my last 30-say deployment, I saw some of the devastation, which helped me understand how important this mission is,” Siefers said.

+During USACE emergency operation missions, hundreds of USACE staff from across the agency volunteer to support.
+They bring with them various experiences, disciplines and skillsets.
+And to get these volunteers from their home stations to boots-on-the-ground, requires a great deal of behind-the-scenes support from Siefers.

+“In my position we provide funding for everyone who deploys to support the mission, Siefers said.
+“We monitor the tracker for employees who are verified to deploy and coordinate with each district or division to provide funding for travel and labor.
+We also monitor charges and ensure costs hit the appropriate missions.
+It’s important so we can report to FEMA that the use of funds is correct.”

 |Date Taken: